|Nutrition Facts (per serving)|

 When cool, pour the rose water or saffron syrup (made by soaking the saffron strands in a little warm water) on the Cham-Chams and chill for a few hours.

 When chilled, remove the Cham-Chams from the syrup and arrange on a platter.
-Garnish with slivers of your favorite dried fruit and serve.
+Garnish with slivers of your favorite dried fruit or nuts and serve.